-- I'm ridiculously proud to be Canadian.
-I love real maple syrup & poutine, though try to limit consumption of both.
-And like all good Canadians I watch hockey...okay I occasionally poke my head up from a book long enough to check the score while my husband watches the game.
+I'm ridiculously proud to be Canadian.
+I love real maple syrup (the darker the better) & poutine, though try to limit consumption of both.
+And like all good Canadians I watch hockey...okay I occasionally poke my head up from a book long enough to check the score when someone else is watching the game.

-- I'm a complete book nerd.
-Our home library is over 850 books & constantly growing.
+I'm a complete book nerd.
+Our home library is over 1000 books strong & constantly growing.
 It might be an addiction...books & caffeine, baby.
 That history degree is becoming totally obvious now, isn't it?

-- I love to crank the music while I'm working or cleaning or driving.
+I love to crank the music while I'm working or cleaning or driving.
 Even better if I can sing along.
 I usually gravitate towards anything Indie.
 Indie pop, Indie rock, Indie alt.
 I love discovering & falling in love with songs & bands I've never heard of before.
-We love kitchen dance parties around here too.
+(PS if you know a band I should be jammin’ to, send me a note firstname.lastname@example.org) We love kitchen dance parties around here too.
 Need to celebrate something?
-Need to pick up the mood of a grumpy, sullen, whiny or sad child?
+Need to switch up the mood of a grumpy, sullen, whiny or sad child?
 Insert kitchen dance party.
 And The Strumbellas are never far from our playlist. ;)

-- I get to experience all four seasons of the year but my favourite is summer.
+I get to experience all four seasons of the year but my favourite is summer.
 Relaxing on a beach in front of a lake.
-Or even just putting a blanket out by our favourite maple tree on the lawn.
-We have our own little 2 acres of country bliss.
+Or even just putting a blanket out under a tree on the lawn with a book & a chai latté, of course.

-- I come from a family filled with strong women.
+I come from a family filled with strong women.
 My Mom who worked for over 30 years as a registered nurse & showed me the importance of respect & compassion.
 My Grandmother who was the most incredible prayer warrior I've ever witnessed, so confident & determined on her path.
-I was so privileged to have her live with my husband & myself for the last 6 years of her life.
+I was so privileged to have her live with me for the last 6 years of her life.